Kim Wilde: Return to pop

 In 2010, Wilde signed a new recording contract with Sony Music Germany.
 The label released her eleventh studio album, Come Out and Play on 17 August, with "Lights Down Low" preceding that as lead single.
 The album peaked at No. 10 in Germany and was followed by a tour in Europe in February and March 2011.

-Wilde's twelfth studio album, Snapshots, was released on 26 August 2011 and features cover versions of songs hand-picked from the last five decades.
-A double release of "It's Alright" and "Sleeping Satellite" was released on 19 August as the lead single.
-Two further singles failed to reach the chart.
-Wilde toured in support of the album in Germany in March 2012.
-In November 2012, Wilde was featured as the lead vocalist on Reflekt's "A Beautiful House", which can be found on Armada Music's "Antillas & Dankmann's Best Remix 2002–2012" compilation.

 Wilde released her next studio album, Wilde Winter Songbook in November 2013.
 On 18 December 2017, Wilde released a Christmas single with Lawnmower Deth titled "F U Kristmas!".
 Wilde released her fourteenth studio album Here Come the Aliens on 16 March 2018.
 It was inspired by an encounter with a UFO she had in 2009.
 While sitting in her garden with her husband and a friend, they noticed something odd about the sky and experienced an eerie silence.
 They observed a huge bright light behind a cloud.
 Being curious she walked down the grass to track the source of the light and what she noticed was that the light was swiftly moving back and forth.
 She thought about it every day and it gave her the idea for her new album.

 In May 2021, Wilde confirmed she would celebrate 40 years of music with the release of a box set greatest hits album titled, Pop Don't Stop: Greatest Hits.
 The album was released in August 2021.